-A fusion of Ottoman, Mediterranean, and In The central part european style traditions.
-Dishes feature fresh, fresh seasonal produce, commonly prepared through slow cooking methods, and boast rich, savory flavors.
+A fusion of Ottoman, Mediterranean, and In The middle european style traditions.
+Dishes feature fresh, fresh seasonal produce, often prepared through slow cooking methods, and boast rich, savory flavors.

 Common elements: Lamb, beef, veal (grilled or stewed), fresh local vegetables (tomatoes, peppers, potatoes), dairy like creamy kajmak and salty local cheeses.
 Spices like paprika, black pepper, garlic, and fresh parsley.
 Olive oil is common.
 Lepinja or somun bread accompany meals.